Federal judge rejects school mask mandate challenge

 Plaintiffs, in a lawsuit filed in August, took aim at the school district, Gov. Steve Sisolak and Attorney General Aaron Ford over the district’s mask policy for students, enacted in July, and two of the governor’s pandemic emergency directives requiring use of masks indoors, including in schools.

-Citing the Ninth and Fourteenth Amendments, plaintiffs claimed that forcing their children to wear masks in school violated their rights as parents, including the right to make medical choices for their children, and claimed they were unconstitutionally excluded from “the decision-making medical process” behind the mask policies.
+Citing the Ninth and Fourteenth Amendments, plaintiffs argued that forcing their children to wear masks in school violated their rights as parents, including the right to make medical choices for their children, and said they were unconstitutionally excluded from “the decision-making medical process” behind the mask policies.

 “But these perceived wrongs don’t violate any constitutional rights,” Dorsey wrote, noting that the Constitution “does not require an opportunity to participate in the decision-making process for such broadly applicable policies.”
 Parents’ rights, she said, do not “include the prerogative to dictate school health and safety policies.”